Symptoms of chronic inflammation of the appendix. What is chronic appendicitis and how to treat it? Can appendicitis be chronic?

 Prohibited products for the patient

-• Salt and any foods with an increased amount of salt in it;
+• Salt and any products with a high amount of salt in it;

 • Smoked products of any kind: fish, meat;